codice/keip/README.md

 ## Support

-For assistance or to report issues, please open an issue in the GitHub repository.
+For assistance or to report issues, please open an issue in this GitHub repository.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+---

+**Ready to simplify your enterprise integration?** Start with the [Quick Start](#quick-start) guide above!